Raulzuac/WeatherAngular/README.md

 ## Important information

-read the readme.txt in src/app/myInfo to make the proyect run correctly before following all the bellow steps
+Read the readme.txt in src/app/myInfo to make the proyect run correctly before following all the bellow steps

 ## Development server